qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Decorations
 -----------

-Decorations include Grid, Title Label, Copyright Label, North Arrow, Scale Bar and Layout Extents.
+Decorations include Grid, Title Label, Copyright Label, Image, North Arrow, Scale Bar and Layout Extents.
 They are used to 'decorate' the map by adding cartographic elements.

 .. index:: Grid